Michi0403/SimpleApiBot/README.md

 It's nothing special but, I like it :)

 There are a lot naming issues and so on but it's production code so I am "Pretty Sowwy"

+What works
+Serialize and Deserialization of Commands and Responses -> maps to own implementable ENUM System

+Todo:
+A lot, I wrote a lot code in the implementation of the single api "adapters" I am focused on refactoring it and make everything always more generic and dynamically
+And by the way a automatic generation of enums and maybe later commands is planned + ready to use Cronjob features.